Exploring Component Properties within Figma

 After selecting the component you want the instance swap to take place in, select the Apply instance swap property icon.
 Give the instance swap a name, and select Pick instance for the value.

 At this point, you’ll be able to create what’s known as a “preferred list of values.”
-This is a way to set a default selection of icons that you or the team have decided to prioritize.
+This is a way to set a default selection of icons that you or the team have decided to prioritise.
 The instance swap menu will now have a purple pill called Icon.
 Now, create an instance of the master component.
 Going back over to the sidebar, you’ll notice we can now use the component property controls to select a different icon using the dropdown.

 A typical use case for the instance swap property in Figma would be for swapping elements within a design library.